 Hallucinations – a brain glitch – apparently could occur in animals, too.
 At least, according to a recent experiment on lab mice using optogenetics technique.
 [Img credit: Rick Harris (Flickr), by CC BY-SA 2.0]

 Hallucination is defined as perceiving something that seems real but in fact, it is not.
 Some references take it as a synonym for delusion.
-Both hallucinations and delusions are a perception or belief that something seems real.
-However, the individual that experiences hallucination senses a vision, sound, or other perceptions later on denies it to be real based on evidence or logic.
+Both hallucinations and delusions are perceptions or beliefs that something seems real.
+However, the individual that experiences hallucination senses a vision, sound, or other perceptions, later on, denies it to be real based on evidence or logic.
 People with delusion, in contrast, believe something as real in spite of refuting evidence.